541VC/541_Manuals/README.md

 # Our Ethos

 541 Ventures envisions to be an iconic investor for Asian founders in high-tech.

-To pursue the vision, we intends to be the first investor on your cap table and commit our resources to become a highly value-adding capital for your growth.
+In pursuit of this vision, we intends to be the first investor on your cap table and commit our resources to become a highly value-adding capital for your growth.

 <br/>